feifei1002/energy-visualisation/README.md

 ## How to build/start/run/compile the project:

+### Login User Credentials

+## As A Admin User
+Username: aliceadmin
+Password: alice@123

+## As A Web Admin User
+Username: webadmin
+Password: SuperCoolApp@123

 ### In the 'Frontend' folder, open a terminal, and run the following commands:

 'npm install' to install the required packages.